Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 **Existing Forwarding Decision Model**

-Today, the routing protocol or SDN controller decides the reachability of a given destination and finds all possible paths.
-These paths may be equal cost or unequal cost.
-The decision to choose of one the paths from all available paths is done in the switch pipeline based on a computed hash.
-This path selection is static in nature based on the packet fields.
-Hash based selection doesn't take into account the dynamic state of the local or end-to-end path.
+Today, routing protocols or SDN controllers establish destination reachability and compute all possible paths, whether equal-cost or unequal-cost.
+However, the selection of a specific path from the available ECMP paths is performed statically in the switch data plane, driven by a hash computed over packet header fields.
+This static hashing mechanism does not account for real-time path conditions of the local or end-to-end path, as a result, once a path is chosen, the packet flow remains locked to that path, leading to inefficient load balancing and potential network hotspots.

 Control plane protocols exist for traffic engineering paths, but involves control plane decisions that are very slow to react to changing traffic patterns in the network or state of interfaces.

-Adaptive Routing System (ARS) allows dynamic selections of the best available path for data packets based on real-time network conditions.
+Adaptive Routing and Switching (ARS) allows dynamic selections of the best available path for data packets based on real-time network conditions.
 This approach helps to mitigate congestion, optimize resource utilization, and improve overall network performance.

 No standard exists, but there is an industry consensus for general approach.